citp/privacy-policy-historical/c/ca/cam/campusportal.com.ng.md

 If we decide to change our privacy policy, we will post those changes on this page.

-_This policy was last modified on September, 2013._
+_This policy was last modified on January, 2015._

 ### Contact Information

-Concerns or questions about this privacy policy can be directed to info@campusportal.com.ng for further clarification.
+Concerns or questions about this privacy policy can be directed to info@campusportalng.com for further clarification.